polyaxon/polyaxon/site/docs/setup/deployment-strategies/index.md

 Isolation can be used to:

   * Establish some processes and to separate dev/staging/production environments.
-  * Isolate projects, datasets access, models and other artifacts.
+  * Isolate projects, datasets access, models, and other artifacts.
   * Authorize users and teams with different access to different environments.
   * Isolate and partition customer data.
   * All.